-Keep in mind that babies are born with tiny tummies.
-They only need a small amount of milk frequently in the first few days so they show these cues a lot.
+Remember that babies are born with tiny tummies.
+They only need to feed little and often in the first few days so they show these feeding cues a lot.
 You cannot overfeed them as they will stop when they are full.

 Responsive breastfeeding or demand feeding is when you place your baby to the breast every time they show feeding cues.
 It is when you let your baby lead the way and tell you when they need to have food.

 A newborn baby's stomach is only the size of a walnut, so they need to feed little and often.
 Your baby can have a good feed and be hungry again quite quickly.